dasrick/tox-electron-whatsapp/README.md

 # toxWhatsApp

-Unofficial WhatsApp Desktop Client (currently only for OSX) based on eletron
+Unofficial WhatsApp Desktop Client (currently only for OSX) based on electron

 ***